PouriaAzadehR/Messenger/README.md

 # Twitter
 Socket programming , Multi thread , Server-Client project , Javafx

-this is twitter project for advanced programing course
+this is twitter project for advanced programing course with real time chating